Sunday, April 25, 2010

 Thirty six hours had elapsed since we'd left home.
 We were now in convoy, streaming down the dusty road to Villa Melabiccia, just a short distance from the medieval town of Petroio.
 Petroio itself was a maze of hidden stairs that wound mysteriously beneath, between and away from stoic doorways but we were unable to stop today as we were off to find the villa that we had rented for the first two weeks of our holiday.

-Upon our arrival we met Gorgio and Rosa, the caretakers or otherwise known as the rustic farmers, according to the co-op's chairman.
+otherwise known as the rustic farmers, according to the co-op's chairman.
 I almost forgot, the villa's pig greeted us too but it was not to be distracted from its meal of fallen pears.

 From the outside, the villa was an enticement to journey back in time, to climb the weathered Tuscan, coloured steps to open the faded, old wooden door with its dozen raised panels and many more wooden studs.
 You knew as you turned the ancient metal key in its lock that the stairway would reveal other relics of historical note.